 - Manitoba Aerospace - scroll to view directory

-- Physics Institutes and National Labs - international directory from Physlink
+- Physics Institutes and National Labs - scroll to see international directory from Physlink

 - Canadian Cancer Centres - list from Canadian Organization of Medical Physicists